Hemedbz/TextFiles/README.md

 # TextFiles v0.0.1
-A convenient Python API for working with the text files CSV, JSON, TXT This is a shared project with Yael Ben Yair `https://github.com/YaelBenYair`
+A convenient Python API for working with the text files CSV, JSON, TXT

 The library allows handling csv, txt and json files easily from within Python.